p4wnsolo/p4wnsolo-joyterm/README.md

 *(Great for P4wnP1 - even better on Raspberry Pi Zero 2)*

-UPDATE Dec 23, '21:  Fixed "wrong file path" Issue in go.py
+### UPDATE Dec 23, '21:
+* Fixed "wrong file path" Issue in go.py
+* Added feature to allow Commands of unlimited length (the input now *scrolls* after the 12th Input character or so)

 ## Input